Swedish Day UK 2012

 Camping on site is being planned with a Saturday

 evening of Swedish food.
-Hope to see
+Hope to see you there.

 Robin